AlOwain/owkenken/README.md

   - Multithreading is immediately applicable via recursion.
 - Naïvete
   - Instead of recalculating the entire domain at each move, you can invalidate rows or columns.
+  - Use MRV with LCV for the value

 # Notes